zarf-dev/proposals/0033-registry-proxy/README.md

 The root CA, the server (registry) certificate, and the client (proxy) certificate will all be stored in the cluster in the same format as secrets created with [kubectl create secret tls](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_create/kubectl_create_secret_tls/).
 Users will need to ensure there are tight controls on these secrets to avoid them being maliciously updated or leaked.

-Practical risks:
-- Some distros may disallow this
-  - Kind - works
-  - K3D - works
-  - microk8s - works
-  - talos - works, but needs to make the Zarf namespace privileged
-  - k0s - almost certainly works, but I need to get PVCs working on it to test 100%
-  - k3s - works
-  - RKE2 - works
-  - OpenShift - HostNetwork works, but hostPort does not.
-Requires `oc adm policy add-scc-to-user privileged -z default -n zarf` to allow hostNetwork to work.
-- Some CNIs may disallow host network or host port
-  - flannel - works
-  - calico - works

 ## Design Details

 <!--